yosi-dediashvili/SubiT/design/input_processing.md

 In this version, we're dropping the stages mechanism.
 In order to receive versions from the providers, we'll pass them the Input object.
-And in return, we will get an instance of **TitleVersions**, that is a simple structure that unites several **ProviderVersion** under a single **Title**.
+And in return, we will get a list of **TitleVersions** instances, that is a simple structure that unites several **ProviderVersion** under a single **Title**.

 When a provider returns us a list of versions that might match the input that